 All League players are committed to play every week and it is your responsibility to get an adequate replacement if you cannot or are not going to play on any given day!

-We are now taking fixed court time requests for the Summer!
-Fixed court season Starts May 1st and runs through Sept.
-17th
+We are now taking fixed court reservations for the Fall!
+Fixed court season begins September 18th and runs through December 24th.

 Privates, semi-privates, P+3 and P+4 will be offered the entire year.

 This class is for those that have never played Pickleball before or who have very limited experience.
 The class will focus on Pickleball basics such as forehand and backhand shots, serving and court positioning.
 Players will also learn scoring and rules of the game through drills and playing time.
 The slower pace of this class will give players the opportunity to develop the skills needed to play this fun and energetic game.
 All classes will be 1.5 hours; one hour of instruction and a half hour of play.

 This is a great drill session with the pro of your choice with match play strategy session; the Pro will offer suggestions for each student’s game, playing in when necessary; a great time to have the Pro tailor the lesson to your specific needs.

 We will be offering organized league play for those wishing to have a set game each week.
 Listed below are the leagues that will be offered:

 This league will be set up where all players will play with and against all players in their league; there will be 3 rounds ; players will switch partners and opponents every 40 minutes.
 This is a great way to meet and play with other players.
 A fun and competitive experience for all players.